Speckoh/minesweeper/README.md

 ## Future Updates
  ---
-### Version 4
+### Version 3
  - As a user, I want to have a selection of different Color Themes to choose from.
  - As a user, I want to be able to customize the Size of the Board as well as the amount of Mines.
+ - As a user, I want a feature that allows the player to mark a square with a Question Mark.
+ - As a user, I want a Simple How to Play Read me Tutorial.

+### Version 4
  - As a user, I want a number of Lifelines per difficulty.
 These Lifelines will randomly mark a location of a mine on the board.
  - As a user, I want these Lifelines to increment the time and each usage of them will increment the time Exponentially.

-### Version 5
- - As a user, I want a feature that allows the player to mark a square with a Question Mark.
- - As a user, I want a Simple How to Play Read me Tutorial.